adrianyang2012/bay_club_water_predicter/README.md

 I used a linear reggresion model to predict the numbers.
 <img src = "https://user-images.githubusercontent.com/69127002/202874990-04c2096c-c6a1-4826-9249-d1c83cca4c24.png" width = "300" height = "200" />

-We got the result : 170595 And For the actual result we got 170575 The loss was 20!
+We got the result : 170595 And For the actual result for the fourth week was 170575 The loss was 20!
 The Prediction was very close!